Course Outline

 - Filtering traffic: Display filters (preparing "in-flight" filters, macros), following streams.

-- Basic predefined descriptive statistics and summaries: Capture Properties, Protocol Hierarchy, Conversations, Endpoints, Packets Lengths, IP-specific stats.
+- Basic predefined descriptive statistics and summaries: Capture Properties, Protocol Hierarchy, Conversations, Endpoints, Packet Lengths, IP-specific.

 - Protocol-specific analysis (e.g., TCP Stream Graphs).